fuzz88/aoc2023/day12/README.md

 Or developing the game for fun is all I need for now.

 Don't forget to have fun, guys.
 It really matters.

+P.S.
+How about using channels and goroutines?
+The natural way of proceeding in mastering golang is the skill of parallelizing algos.
+IMHO